Let me take just a brief moment to put together a timeline today.

 We had none.

-Only in Libya for protection of the consulate in Benghazi, meaning there wasn't any.
+We were relying on ragtag militias like the Michigan militia only in Libya for protection of the consulate in Benghazi, meaning there wasn't any.

 And it was known in August there wasn't any security.

-Escalating violence against the U.S. compound and others in Libya, 230 incidents since June of 2011 alone made a terrorist attack all but inevitable.
+Escalating violence against the U.S. Compound and others in Libya, 230 incidents since June of 2011 alone made a terrorist attack all but inevitable.

 These were the facts known in August of 2012.

-Meaning the ambassador, I told Stevens, I told him it's a suicide mission, that there was a very good chance everybody here was going to die.
+I told Stevens, I told him it's a suicide mission, that there was a very good chance everybody here was going to die.

 That there was absolutely no ability here, meaning in Benghazi, to prevent an attack whatsoever.